reddevill007/System-Design-Simplified/README.md

 In the database world, **serial execution** means:

 - Transactions are executed **one after the other**, in a strict sequence.
-- There's no overlap or parallel processing — a transaction has to **finish completely** before the next one can start.
+- There’s no overlap or parallel processing — a transaction has to **finish completely** before the next one can start.

 ---

 ### **How Does It Work?**

-Let's say you have two transactions:
+Let’s say you have two transactions:

 1. Transaction A: Transfer $50 from Alice to Bob.
 2. Transaction B: Transfer $30 from Bob to Charlie.